Xilinx/Vitis-Tutorials/Developer_Contributed/03-HLS_Code_Optimization/README.md

 ```

 The shell script named [run_all.sh](files/run_all.sh) contains the commands to launch the Vitis HLS flow on all the applications placed in the [examples](files/examples) folder.
-Once you have properly setup the environment, according to what described in the next section, you can run that script with the command:
+Once you have setup the environment properly, according to what is described in the next section, you can run the script with the command:

 ```shell
 cd /${WRK_DIR}/03-HLS_Code_Optimization/files